zenaton/rfcs/new-syntax.md

 ## Problem

 Current syntax has issues:

 - only adapted to monolith (Laravel-inspired), where code is the same on all servers
 - internal properties are included in modification checks, leading to false positive `ModifiedDeciderException`
 - do not include new features such as
   - scheduling
   - delays
   - workflow state introspection

-# Dispatching

-## Task or Workflow?
+# Task or Workflow?

 We consider that - from the orchestrator point of view - there should be no way to know if a job will be processed as a task or as another (sub)workflow.
 That's why, the syntax should not make any distinction between both.